-- 5.3.1.1 The Chair shall set the agenda and preside at all General Membership and Board Meetings and shall have the authority to call emergency or special Board Meetings in accordance with the Conducting Official Business Meetings SOP. - 5.3.1.2 The Chair shall appoint a documented representative of a NCTTRAC Member in good standing as an interim officer or Committee Chair to fill any vacancy until a replacement is duly elected. - 5.3.1.3 The Chair shall have the authority to appoint the Chairs and/or Leads of all adhoc or Committee, workgroups. - 5.3.1.4 The Chair represents NCTTRAC at Governor's EMS and Trauma Advisory Council (GETAC) Meetings and other meetings as necessary. - 5.3.1.5 The Chair is obligated to communicate appropriate information to whatever audience may be warranted, based on information received. - 5.3.1.6 The Chair shall have check signing privileges according to the Transactions of the Organization SOP. - 5.3.1.7 The Chair, as an officerof the Board, participates in the hiring, termination, disciplinary actions, and/or performance evaluations of the Executive Director.
+- 5.3.1.1 The Chair shall set the agenda and preside at all General Membership and Board Meetings and shall have the authority to call emergency or special Board Meetings in accordance with the Conducting Official Business Meetings SOP. - 5.3.1.2 The Chair shall appoint a documented representative of a NCTTRAC Member in good standing as an interim officer or Committee Chair to fill any vacancy until a replacement is duly elected. - 5.3.1.3 The Chair shall have the authority to appoint the Chairs and/or Leads of all adhoc or Committee, workgroups. - 5.3.1.4 The Chair represents NCTTRAC at Governor's EMS and Trauma Advisory Council (GETAC) Meetings and other meetings, as necessary. - 5.3.1.5 The Chair shall serve as one of the two NCTTRAC Representative positions to the TETAF General Assembly. - 5.3.1.6 The Chair is obligated to communicate appropriate information to whatever audience may be warranted, based on information received. - 5.3.1.7 The Chair shall have check signing privileges according to the Transactions of the Organization SOP. - 5.3.1.8 The Chair, as an officer of the Board, participates in the hiring, termination, disciplinary actions, and/or performance evaluations of the Executive Director.